obstudio/TouhouKeireikaku/README.md

-TouhouKeireikaku Alpha
+TouhouKeireikaku 东方启灵阁
 =====================================

 TouhouKeireikaku is an open source game, which derives from Touhoukill by lwtmusou and is originally based on QSanguosha and Touhou Project.
 It is never to be used for any commercial purposes.<br>
 The whole project is written in C++, along with QT for GUI framework, and Lua for AI scripts.<br>

-by Kouchya
+Author: Kouchya
+Contributors: jjyyxx, tusikalanse
+Organization: obstudio
 GitHub: https://github.com/obstudio/TouhouKeireikaku
 Email: kouchyakun@outlook.com

 *************************************

-Current version: 0.1.7 alpha
+Current version: 0.2.0 Alpha

 *************************************